 - Medications and medical records (stored in a waterproof container) and a first aid kit (see "Pet First Aid" for a list of what should be in a pet first aid kit).

-- Sturdy leashes, harnesses, and/or carriers to transport pets safely and ensure that your animals can't escape.
+- Leashes, harnesses, and/or carriers to transport pets safely and ensure that your animals can't escape.

 - Current photos of your pets in case they get lost.